Poulbi/compenhance/computerenhance.md

 The chance of getting pre-empted is small when taking casual timings. (e.g., single core).
 The OS provides more information about this as well.

+When cores communicate via the cache line they use protocols, (the original being MESI). x64 has a very strong memory ordering protocol.
+Cores can request exclusive access to cache lines.

+False share happens when your memory is unaligned and cores end up modifying the same data without you knowing.

 # 55. [How does QueryPerformanceCounter measure time?](https://www.computerenhance.com/p/how-does-queryperformancecounter)
+RDTSC is available on mostly (if not all) CPUs.

+It is better to use RDTSC yourself, because `QueryPerformanceCounter()` will multiply it by 10MHz.

+Uses a trick in hacker's delight to turn the division into a multiplication.

 # 56. [Monday Q&A #17 (2023-06-26)](https://www.computerenhance.com/p/monday-q-and-a-17-2023-06-26)
+In win64 ABI first parameter is in RCX (if it can).

+There are instructions for assembly instructions that you cannot do in C. E.g., _mulh(), _mul128() Microsoft symbol server.

+Low resolution timers can still be used if the implications are understood.

 # 57. [Instrumentation-Based Profiling](https://www.computerenhance.com/p/instrumentation-based-profiling)
+There are two comon ways to automate profiling
+1. Block based with begin and end (also found in commercial profilers)
+2. Marker based, where deltas are computed implicitly by the order they go in.

 # 58. [Monday Q&A #18 (2023-07-03)](https://www.computerenhance.com/p/monday-q-and-a-18-2023-07-03)
 # 59. [Profiling Nested Blocks](https://www.computerenhance.com/p/profiling-nested-blocks)
 # 60. [Monday Q&A #19 (2023-07-10)](https://www.computerenhance.com/p/monday-q-and-a-19-2023-07-10)